 A First-Time Homebuyer Savings Account (FTHSA) is a new type of savings account passed by the Iowa legislature to make purchasing a first home easier.
 The law allows Iowans to make tax-deductible contributions into a First-Time Homebuyer Savings Account to be used for the purchase of a home.
 Those who already own a home can open and contribute to an account for a designated first-time homebuyer and receive a tax deduction on Iowa state taxes too.

 The FTHSA is a brand new account that will be available starting January 2, 2018 at Marion County Bank.
-Consult your tax or legal professional for definitive legal guidelines and instructions or view the Iowa Legislature's State Senate File 505 for details of the law.
+Consult your tax or legal professional for definitive legal guidelines and instructions or view the

 Account Benefits at Marion County Bank:

 - The FTHSA at Marion County Bank is interest earning.
 Contact Customer Service for current rate.